Jagan-Janakiraman/JaganJ0/README.md

 - 👋 Hi, I’m @JaganJ0
-- 👀 I’m interested in ...Learn Coding
+- 👀 I’m interested in ...Learn New TECH
 - 🌱 I’m currently learning ...WebDevelopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...jaganjaguar567@gmail.com